caksoylar/keymap-drawer/KEYMAP_SPEC.md

   _Example:_ `layout: {qmk_info_json: my_special_layout.json}`

 - **`layout_name`** (equivalent to `-l`/`--layout-name` on the command line):
+  This argument is shared with the ZMK `dts_layout` below and when used with either of above two options, it specifies the layout macro to be used among the ones defined in the QMK info file.
-  Specifies the layout macro to be used for the QMK keyboard, defaults to first one specified if not used -- should be used alongside one of the above two options.
+  Defaults to first one specified if not used, should be used alongside one of the above three options.

   _Example:_ `layout: {qmk_keyboard: crkbd/rev1, layout_name: LAYOUT_split_3x5_3}`